xythobuz/Duality/README.md

 For the release build, simply add `GBDK_RELEASE=1` to your make invocation after running `make clean`.

+    make clean
+    make GBDK_RELEASE=1 run

 ## License

-This Duality GameBoy clone is licensed as GPLv3.
+The source code of this Duality GameBoy clone is licensed as GPLv3.
 A copy of the license can be found in `COPYING`.

 It uses the [GBDK-2020](https://gbdk.org) libraries and is based on their example code.